Quantum-Accelerators/quacc/docs/user/advanced/file_structure.md

     If you don't want the results to be gzipped, you can set the `GZIP_FILES` setting to `False`.

-!!!
-Note
+### Job Failure

 If the job fails or does not complete, then the `quacc-tmp-12345` directory will remain in `RESULTS_DIR` so you can inspect the files.

 ## Scenario 2: Specifying a `SCRATCH_DIR`